Set a custom expiration period for selected pages

 If you want to set a custom expiration period for a single page or multiple pages in bulk, perform the following:

-• To set a custom expiration period for a single page, select the page and in the Actions dropdown box, click Set as outdated after...
+- To set a custom expiration period for a single page, select the page and in the Actionsdropdown box, click Set as outdated after...

-• To set a custom expiration period for multiple pages simultaneously, select these pages and in the Bulk actions dropdown box, click Set as outdated after...
+- To set a custom expiration period for multiple pages simultaneously, select these pages and in the Bulk actions dropdown box, click Set as outdated after...

-2. On the Set as outdated after... screen, select among the available expiration options:
+- On the Set as outdated after... screen, select among the available expiration options:

-• As set for all pages (180 days)
+- As set for all pages (180 days)

-This option allows you to specify a custom period in days, after which only the selected page(s) will become outdated.
+This option allows you to specify a custom period in days, after which only the selected page(s) will become outdated. - Never

 Use this option, if the selected page(s) must never expire.

-3. Click Save changes.
+- Click Save changes.

 Additional resources

-Increase your Sitefinity skills by signing up for our free trainings.
-Get Sitefinity-certified at Progress Education Community to boost your credentials.
+Enhance your Sitefinity skills by enrolling in free training sessions.
+Become Sitefinity certified through Progress Education Community to strengthen your professional credentials.

-Get started with Integration Hub | Sitefinity Cloud | Sitefinity SaaS
+Get started with Integration Hub | Sitefinity Cloud

-This free lesson teaches administrators, marketers, and other business professionals how to use the Integration hub service to create automated workflows between Sitefinity and other business systems.
+This free lesson teaches administrators, marketers, and other business professionals how to use Sitefinity Integration Hub to create automated workflows between Sitefinity and other business systems.

 Web Security for Sitefinity Administrators

-This free lesson teaches administrators the basics about protecting yor Sitefinity instance and its sites from external threats.
+This free lesson teaches administrators the basics about protecting your Sitefinity instance and your sites from external threats.
 Configure HTTPS, SSL, allow lists for trusted sites, and cookie security, among others.

 Foundations of Sitefinity ASP.NET Core Development

-The free on-demand video course teaches developers how to use Sitefinity .NET Core and leverage its decoupled architecture and new way of coding against the platform.
+The free on-demand video course teaches developers how to use Sitefinity ASP.NET Core and take advantage of its decoupled architecture and modern development model.